Infant found on side of Maryland road

-(Reuters) - An infant girl was found in a car seat carrier on the side of a Maryland road and her mother has been charged with child neglect, officials said on Sunday.
+(Reuters) - An infant was found in a car seat carrier on the side of a Maryland road and a woman has come forward claiming to be the mother, officials said on Sunday.

 Anne Arundel County Police said in a statement that the infant, who is in good condition and in the custody of social services, was found in the Baltimore-area city of Pasadena after someone called to report the baby girl late on July 4th.

-Police said the mother, identified by police as 26-year-old Sandra McClary of Baltimore, came forward on Sunday after seeing reports on social media.
-McClary told police the father was supposed to have the baby and she did not know where the infant was.

-Police said detectives later determined that she removed the baby from the car and left her on the side of the road.
-McClary has been charged with child neglect and reckless endangerment, police said.

-The investigation into the case remains ongoing.
+Police said scuff marks were on the carrier, indicating the seat could have fallen off a moving car.
 The baby was treated at a local hospital for dehydration.

+Police said the woman claiming to be the infant’s mother came forward on Sunday after seeing reports on social media.
+While authorities have not determined what caused the incident, they were interviewing the mother.

 Reporting by Curtis Skinner in San Francisco; Editing by Richard Chang